mwvgroup/pwv_kpno/_sources/accessing_data.rst.txt

 Checking For Available Data
 ===========================

-Checking the years for which SuomiNet data is locally available can be achieved using the ``available_data`` function.
-By default, version 0.10.0 of **pwv_kpno** is distributed with all the necessary SuomiNet data from 2010 through 2017.
+To check what years of SuomiNet data are locally available, use the ``available_data`` function.
+By default, version 0.10.0 ofc**pwv_kpno** is distributed with all the necessary SuomiNet data from 2010cthrough 2017.

 .. autofunction:: pwv_kpno.pwv_atm.available_data